zef/zef.studio/Content/projects/wooden-toy-car.md

 I made this wooden car for my eldest son's 6th birthday.
 My 8 year old daughter worked on it with me and we gave it to him together as a gift from both of us.

+I love making things with my kids and giving them a chance to get involved in the process.
+My daughter and I decided together what to make and chose the style of car body we wanted to emulate.
+We discussed the elements of design and how we would go about making it happen, and she helped physically with some hand sanding.

-I started out by cutting some wheels out of some pine with a hole saw, omitting the center bit that is normally used
+I started out by cutting some wheels out of some pine with a hole saw.
+I eyeballed the size of wheel I thought would look nice, and basically formed the scale of the car based on the wheels.

-Then I found a "vintage car" profile.
-It ended up being some generic stock photo that does not actually say what kind of car it is, but I think it seems to most closely resemble the [Toyota 2000GT](https://en.wikipedia.org/wiki/Toyota_2000GT).
+Then I found a profile of a "vintage car", which ended up being some generic stock photo that does not actually say what kind of car it is, but I think it seems to most closely resemble the [Toyota 2000GT](https://en.wikipedia.org/wiki/Toyota_2000GT).

 I used my architect's ruler to roughly scale my drawing based on the digital one, but I wasn't too concerned with accuracy.
-The image was more about inspiration, and I took some liberties and we shaped it as we saw fit.
+The image was more about inspiration, and we took some liberties and shaped it as we saw fit.

 ![Drawing out the shape of the car on a piece of wood.](draw-shape.jpg)

-I had initially thought about making a few matching pieces and then gluing them together, so after cutting out my first piece on the bandsaw and sanding it to the shape that I wanted, I cut and template routed a second piece to match.
-But then, I had the idea to use some [padauk](https://www.wood-database.com/african-padauk/) strips I had to add some color and interest between the layers.
-So I ended up not needing this second piece.
+I had initially thought about making a few matching pieces and then gluing them together, thinking that it would be easier to sand and shape them before they were too thick.
+So after cutting out my first piece on the bandsaw and sanding it to the shape that I wanted, I cut and template routed a second piece to match.
+But then, we had the idea to use some [padauk](https://www.wood-database.com/african-padauk/) strips I had to add some color and interest between the layers.
+I decided to glue this up as a solid block, so I ended up not needing the second piece.

 - ![Tracing out the shape from my template |&](matching-pattern.jpg)
 - ![Wooden block made of layers of pine and padauk ready to go. | Padauk was used for the accent wood.](wood-block.jpg)

 After gluing up the block of wood, I traced out the shape, cut it out on the band saw, and sanded everything smooth.
-I used a drill press with a 1.75" forstner bit to drill out the wheel wells, and then followed up with a 3/8" bit to create the hole for the axles to fit inside.
+I used my drill press with a 1.75" forstner bit to drill out the wheel wells, and then followed up with a 3/8" bit to create the hole for the axles to fit inside.
 Then I smoothed and shaped the transition between the wheel wells and the body with files and sand paper.